dominique-unruh/qrhl-tool/README.md

 The examples `prg-enc-*.qrhl` depend on the Isabelle theory `PrgEnc.thy`.
 To edit that theory, run Isabelle using the `run-isabelle.{sh,bat}` script.
 Then open and edit the file normally.

+# Compiling / running from source

+Use `git clone git@github.com:dominique-unruh/qrhl-tool.git` to download the sources.
+Run `sbt packageBin` to generate the binary `qrhl.zip`.
+(Assuming you have SBT in your path.)
+Run `sbt test` to run the unit tests.
+Run `./proofgeneral.sh` or `./run-isabelle.sh` as described above (but make sure to compile first).
+You can also open the directory as a project in Intelli/J, but you need to run `sbt packageBin` before the first run, and after each change of the files in `src/main/isabelle`.